 Refactor it later

 Maybe you did actually solve the problem.
 But not in a way you like.
 You could leave it for now and return later.
-You should make the problem easy to refactor later.
-Of course you will also need some way of reminding you to refactor it.
+You should make the problem easy to refactor later, you will also need some way of reminding you to refactor it.
 Refactoring your code should be easy if it is well tested.

 Get off the computer

 I often get my best ideas while I'm off the computer.
-I once had a project leader who told his developers to leave early and show up tomorrow with a fresh mind.
-This often worked.
+I once had a project leader who told his developers to leave early and show up tomorrow with a fresh mind, this often worked.
 We could be coming up with bad ideas for hours at work.
-But the next day someone always had gotten a great idea over night.
+But the next day someone always had gotten a great idea overnight.
+I for some reason get a lot of good ideas right before I go to bed.
+This often ends up with me forgetting them again.

 Wrapping it up